this text is best read in a fixed width terminal

 the solution was to relax type checks at compile time

-the '?' wildcard can only appear on the left hand side of an assignment
+a the '?' wildcard can only appear as the type of a variable or formal parameter declaration

 a variable of <? extends MyClass> type can only refer objects of types that inherit MyClass